 One of the leading causes of light aircraft crashes is the combination of the following two conditions:

-2. Loss of visibility--when you're inside a cloud or fog or when it's really dark outside (no moon) and you can't see the horizon.
+Loss of visibility--when you're inside a cloud or fog or when it's dark outside (no moon) and you can't see the horizon.

-When such occurs and you can't fix either condition, you'll be dead in ten minutes.
-That is how long it takes under those conditions for the plane to hit the ground.
+When such occurs, and you can't fix either condition, you'll be dead in ten minutes.
+That is how long it takes for the plane to hit the ground under those conditions.

 The condition happens more often than you think:

-What most people don't realize is when a plane is flying slightly up or slightly down, it feels exactly the same as when it's flying level.
-And when a plane is in a slight spiral but is otherwise stable, it feels the same as when the plane is flying straight.
+Most people don't realize that when a plane is flying slightly up or slightly down, it feels exactly the same as when it's flying level.
+When a plane is in a slight spiral but otherwise stable, it feels the same as when it is flying straight.
 Thus, if you've lost instrumentation and you can't see out of the cockpit windows, you're life is in imminent, mortal danger.

-Without standards (dashboard gauges) our lives are threatened.
-We must do our best at establishing and maintaining the best standards we can for ourselves and for those whom we're responsible.
+Without standards (dashboard gauges), our lives are threatened.
+We must do our best to establish and maintain the best standards for ourselves and those to whom we're responsible.

 It is up to you

-You must decide in advance what you'll do when confronted with threat or temptation.
+You must decide beforehand what to do when confronted with a threat or temptation.
 Rehearse your response repeatedly over a period of days and weeks.
-The more often the better.
+The more often, the better.
 You must do this or risk incurring hurt upon yourself, your career, and your family.
 Besides, who in their calm moments doesn’t mind imagining themselves victorious over adversity?
 If you do not decide ahead of time what your actions will be, then your actions will be decided by your circumstances and the world around you.

 Whom do you trust more?